j-afarian/PERL/README.md

 # PERL Projects
 ![Unimpressed Bitmoji](https://s13.postimg.org/p6f6edrpj/gitimage.png)
 This repo contains a collection of perl projects I have worked on as part of my university subjects & just general practice.
+There are also some notes and code snippets from weekly tutorials as well.
 Feel free to comment and give me tips, corrections, or suggestion if you feel like it.

 ## Tutorial Questions
 **[What day is it?](https://github.com/j-afarian/PERL/blob/master/DayOfTheWeek.pl)**